-Ground covers come in a variety of sizes and can blanket an area in greenery or fill it with colorful flowers and foliage.
+Ground covers can blanket an area in greenery or fill it with colorful flowers and foliage.
 They spread easily and are a better choice than grass for hillsides and shade.
 Some can be used to discourage foot traffic; others can be walked on to a surprising degree.
 Many are drought tolerant and most are relatively low maintenance.

 All in all, ground covers are a wonderfully versatile choice for a garden surface.